sdmp/sdmp.github.io/docs/session/index.md

 known, and is sometimes referred to as the problem of [forward secrecy][w_forward].

 Arguably, one of the most well known solution to this problem is the [Diffie-Helman][w_diffiehelman] key exchange.
-This is used in the SDMP to establish session keys.
+A method for establishing a network session key using the Diffie-Helman exchange is specified, and is suggested as the primary mechanism for establishing session keys.

 ## Diffie-Helman key exchange review